February 22, 2012

 To exchange my USD savings to $56.74 CDN cost me: $59.26 USD

-So overall; it cost me $3.43 dollars more based on Banking Policies and practices to pay me original charge of $55 USD with same currency.
+So overall; it cost me $3.43 dollars more based on Banking Policies and practices to pay me original charge of $55 USD with the same currency.

 Now, $3.43 is not much, I admit, but now add another zero or two to the amount, $550 would have cost me $34 more, $5500, over $340 more just for a matter of computers automatically transferring money between accounts.